How to Deal With “Her”: The Ex’s New Girlfriend

 By Jackie Pilossoph, Founder, Divorced Girl Smiling, the place to find trusted, vetted divorce professionals, a podcast, website and mobile app.

-A DGS reader wrote the following, regarding the ex’s new girlfriend: My divorce was final 4 months ago and almost a year ago is when he told me he didn’t love me anymore after 24 years of marriage and 3 kids.
-After he told me he wanted out is when I started noticing signs of “HER,” a woman he met at work who is also going through a divorce.
+A DGS reader wrote the following, regarding her ex’s new girlfriend: My divorce was final 4 months ago and almost a year ago is when he told me he didn’t love me anymore after 24 years of marriage and 3 kids.
+After he told me he wanted out is when I started noticing signs of “her,” a woman he met at work who is also going through a divorce.

 Katz and Stefani Family Law Attorneys

 We share custody of our youngest daughter (the other two are over 18) and she loves both of us, but her daddy maybe just a little bit more.
-She has also become very fond of “HER” (the ex’s new girlfriend.)
+She has also become very fond of “her” (the ex’s new girlfriend.)
 She is younger, stylish, blonde and crafty.
 They send funny text messages to each other, joke about my ex-husband and talk about her dog.
 Every time I think about her getting close to my daughter my stomach comes up in my mouth.
 It is like he has formed another family What is the best way to get over this?

 Divorce advice for dealing with the ex’s new girlfriend: